A Family Finds Entertainment

-A Family Finds Entertainment is a 2004 video artwork by Ryan Trecartin known for launching his career.
-The video, which is shot in a frenetic, self-conscious style, features a disturbed boy who locks himself in his bathroom during a wild party while his friends have disassociated conversations.
+A Family Finds Entertainment is a 2004 video artwork by Ryan Trecartin, known for launching his career as a filmmaker.
+The video, shot in a frenetic, self-conscious style, features a disturbed boy who locks himself in his bathroom during a wild party while his friends have disassociated conversations.

 Description

 A Family Finds Entertainment features Skippy (Ryan Trecartin), a disturbed boy in garish makeup who has locked himself in his family's bathroom during a wild party.
 He rhapsodizes existentially and cuts himself with a knife.
 Elsewhere in the house, his friends and family implore him to come out, among other disassociated conversations mostly about Skippy but interspersed with mood swings and disorienting visual effects.
 He leaves the bathroom and borrows money from his lewd parents.
 Upon exiting the house, a documentarian wants to make a film about Skippy, who is quickly and fatally hit by a car.
 Inside the house, Shin (also played by Trecartin) receives a cell phone call about Skippy's death and histrionically attempts to compose herself and impart the news to her friends.
 Upon doing so, a band's music lifts Skippy's spirit from his body.
 The group goes outside to light fireworks but runs indoors before the police arrive.

 The video's frenzied, stagey, exaggerated, self-conscious style and acting is reminiscent of YouTubers (individuals performing asides to a camera, "hyperactive and narcissistic"), though the video predates the service.
 The video focuses less on its story than as a fast-paced blur of events: "somewhat incomprehensible, strangely mesmerizing, and overstimulating to the point of exhaustion".
 Its script borrows from television reality show and talk show language, its actors wear homemade costumes.